Insolvency rejected due to lack of assets

 Companies and firms as legal entities (GmbH, AG, etc.) and partnerships (OHG / KG) are dissolved according to the law.

-After the bankruptcy application has been rejected due to insufficient assets, it is usually not the insolvency administrator who takes over the winding up of the company, but often the management or an expert.
-This means that ongoing business is stopped, outstanding debts are collected and the company's assets are converted into cash.
+After the insolvency application is rejected due to insufficient assets, the insolvency administrator usually does not take over.
+Often, the management or an expert takes the lead in winding up the company.
+This means stopping ongoing operations, collecting outstanding debts, and converting the company's assets into cash.

 The insolvency court then takes the following steps:

-• Entry of the note for the subsequent dissolution of the company
+- Entry of the note for the subsequent dissolution of the company

-entry in the debtor register
+Entry in the debtors' register

-• As a result of the rejection, the company will be forcibly entered into the debtors' register.
+- As a result of the rejection, the company will be forcibly entered into the debtors' register.

 Implementation of compulsory enforcement after termination of insolvency proceedings due to lack of assets